0xPolygonMiden/miden-node/docs/external/src/network-operator/validator.md

   --output-directory storage-key
 ```

 Both commands can restart with the same data and work directories.
-Give `--ticket-output` a new path when restarting the
+Give `--ticket-directory` a new path when restarting
-board because it will not overwrite a ticket file.
-Each validator collects the signed registrations and derives the
+the board because it will not overwrite a ticket directory.
+Each validator collects the signed registrations and derives
-common files from its expected threshold and epoch.
+the common files from its expected threshold and epoch.
 It rejects different board copies, checks every later artifact,
 writes its own storage key bundle, and confirms that all validators produced the same public output.
 A board directory
 from an older format cannot be reopened; start that ceremony again in a new directory.